basho-labs/Riak-TS-JDBC-Driver/riakts.jdbc.driver/README.md

 - executeQuery(String sql), executeQuery(), execute(), getResultSet() for SELECT and DESCRIBE TABLE statements
 - executeUpdate(String sql) for CREATE TABLE and INSERT statements

+**Note**: Currently there is no advantage (performance or otherwise) to using PreparedStatement over Statement.

 The following example code demonstrates how to use the driver to execute a SELECT statement:
 ```Java